 Seasons of joy and frustration

-Never underestimate the value of joy and frustrations.
+Never underestimate the value of joy and frustration.
 These two seasons are where we can have formative experiences and practice for the other seasons of life.

 When we are experiencing great joy in our lives we need to take the time to thank God for them.
 These are the good times that we should not forget.
 And if we look closely, we often will see some intricate details that God has worked out for us to have these moments.